niHonkage/DocsLearning/en/learn-more/faq/self-host-faq.md

 ### 9. What to back up if a database migration occurs?

 Back up the database, configured storage, and vector database data.
-If deployed using Docker Compose, directly back up all data in the `fusionworks/docker/volumes` directory.
+If deployed using Docker Compose, directly back up all data in the `FusionWorks/docker/volumes` directory.

-### 10. Why can't Docker deployment Fusionworks access the local port using 127.0.0.1 when starting OpenLLM locally?
+### 10. Why can't Docker deployment FusionWorks access the local port using 127.0.0.1 when starting OpenLLM locally?

 127.0.0.1 is the internal address of the container.
-Fusionworks's configured server address needs to be the host's local network IP address.
+FusionWorks's configured server address needs to be the host's local network IP address.

 ### 11. How to resolve the size and quantity limit of document uploads in the dataset for the local deployment version?

-Refer to the official website [Environment Variables Documentation](https://docs.fusionworks.ai/v/zh-hans/getting-started/install-self-hosted/environments) for configuration.
+Refer to the official website [Environment Variables Documentation](https://docs.FusionWorks.ai/v/zh-hans/getting-started/install-self-hosted/environments) for configuration.

 ### 12. How to invite members via email in the local deployment version?